Iceland photo workshops

 Fjallsarlon Glacier Lagoon

-The Aurora Borealis is an amazing light show that is on many people’s top-ten things to see list.
+The Aurora Borealis is an amazing light show that is on many people’s Bucket list.

 The northern lights depend on both earth weather and space weather to ensure a good view.
 They are always occurring, but at different strengths according to the sun’s cycle.
 They can be predicted with relative accuracy if a sun spot (solar storm) is observed.
 There are several other scientific instruments which can measure the incidence of solar activity and magnetic storms around the earth.
 Aurora photo workshops in the evenings if conditions are good.